-May I take advantage of this free and liberal spirit in which we are now conducting this meeting to say something which formally I would not have presumed to say, and that is to make a suggestion as to the report which the Commission will submit to the U.N.
-If the Commission feels that the expressions of this trend of thought which it has heard are authoritative, I think a mere reference to this change will probably have the effect of refocusing the thoughts of Arab people and dislodging them from the dogmatic attitude which they have adopted until now and which leads nowhere.
-By simply putting this squarely before the international public the fact that there is this change, that in itself may serve as an encouragement to Arab Governments to go on thinking in this direction.
-I would also suggest further contacts with the Arab Governments in the same direction, getting them to agree that this is the solution and that this then calls for negotiations with us either direct or through the intermediary of the Commission.
+to say, and that is to make a suggestion as to the report which the Commission will submit to the U.N.
+If the Commission feels that the expressions of this trend of thought which it has heard are authoritative, I think a mere reference to this change will probably have the effect of re-focusing the thoughts of Arab people and dislodging them from the dogmatic attitude which they have adopted until now and which leads nowhere.
+By simply putting this squarely before the international public, the fact that there is this change, that in itself may serve as an encouragement to Arab Governments to go on thinking in this direction.
+I would also suggest further contacts with the Arab Governments in the same direction, getting them to agree that this is the solution end that this then calls for negotiations with us either direct or through the intermediary of the Commission.
 We prefer direct talks but we have never said we would not be willing to negotiate through the Commission.
-This is not meant as a slur upon the Commission, but we have always preferred direct negotiations, as a shortcut to final settlement.
+This is not meant as a slur upon the Commission, but we have always preferred direct negotiations as a short-cut to final settlement.

 I want to add something with special reference to Iraq.
-When we speak of resettlement we use terminology which suggests that the bulk of the population to be resettled constitutes an agricultural element.
+When we speak of ... resettlement we use terminology which suggests that the bulk of the population to be resettled constitutes an agricultural element.
 But there is also a large number of urban people - tradesmen, artisans, shopkeepers.
-I would like to point out in this connexion that there is at present a Jewish exodus from Iraq, in thousands.
+I would like to point. out in this connexion that there is at present a Jewish exodus from Iraq. in thousands.
 The number of people now awaiting transportation to Israel with all papers ready and citizenship rescinded is over 20,000.
 The total number of people who have signified their decision to leave Iraq is nearing 100,000.
 They are all urban people.
-Now I don't suggest that there should be a very elaborate exchange apparatus set up to ensure that each Arab grocer or carpenter coming in steps into the shoes of Jewish grocer or carpenter going out, but I envisage the problem in its global scope.
-It is certain that a void is now being created, in the economic life of Iraq by this exodus.
-The Iraqi Jews represent a certain volume of .manpower.
+Now I don't suggest that there should be a very elaborate exchange apparatus set up to ensure that each Arab grocer or carpenter coming in steps into the shoes of a Jewish grocer or carpenter going out, but I envisage the problem in its global scope.
+It is certain that a void is now being created. in the economic life of Iraq by this exodus.
+The Iraqi Jews represent a certain volume of manpower.
 They all made their living there, they didn't live on charity.
-They traded, worked, manufactured goods, etc. That void may not well be filled by Palestinian refugee Arabs.
-I would like to leave that thought with you for when it may be worth.
+They traded, worked, manufactured goods, etc. That void may now well be filled by Palestinian refugee Arabs.
+I would like to leave that thought with you for what it may be worth.